microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/11.qnamaker/README.md

 - File -> Open bot and navigate to `botbuilder-samples/samples/csharp_dotnetcore/11.qnamaker` folder.
 - Select the `qnamaker.bot` file.

+## Deploy the bot to Azure
+After creating the bot and testing it locally, you can deploy it to Azure to make it accessible from anywhere.
+To learn how, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete set of deployment instructions.

+**Note:** If you already created a QnA Knowledgebase, running `msbot clone services ...` will create an additional one.
+You can deal with this in two different ways:

+1. Remove the entry with `"type": "qna"` from `DeploymentScripts/MsbotClone`.
+You'll then need to update your `.bot` file with the QnA settings from your previous QnA Knowledgebse and run the `az publish ...` command produced at the end of running the `msbot clone services ...` command.

+2. Delete the original QnA Knowledgebase and resources you created earlier.
+Ensure that you re-import any `.tsv` files, as needed.

 # Further reading
 - [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0)
 - [QnA Maker documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview)